albar965/littlenavmap-manual/en/CONNECT.md

 #### X-Plane

-You have to intall the included *Little Xpconnect* plugin to use *Little Navmap* as a moving map with X-Plane.
+You have to install the included *Little Xpconnect* plugin to use *Little Navmap* as a moving map with X-Plane.

 The plugin is bundled with _Little Navmap_ and can be downloaded separately too.